serverless/examples/aws-node-vue-nuxt-ssr/README.md

 ---

 I've written a detailed tutorial about the process.
-You can check it out [here](https://dev.to/adnanrahic/a-crash-course-on-serverless-side-rendering-with-vuejs-nuxtjs-and-aws-lambda-1nk4).
+You can check it out [here](https://dev.to/adnanrahic/a-crash-course-on-serverless-side-rendering-with-vuejs-nuxtjs-and-aws-lambda-1nk4). (**NOTE:** Some parts are outdated and are for `nuxt@1`.
+Please refer to this example for using with `nuxt@2`)